 Our goal is to replace all of our diesel-powered dedicated fleets with natural gas trucks by the end of 2017.

-The EPA SmartWay® program has helped our carriers reduce carbon emissions by nearly 2 million tons, which is equivalent to taking more than 420,000 new cars off the road for one year.
+The EPA SmartWay® program has helped our carriers reduce carbon emissions by more than 2 million tons, which is equivalent to removing more than 420,000 cars from America's roads.

 Transitioning to Natural Gas